Hillcrest, Queens, NY

 Real Estate in Hillcrest: Classic Homes for a Modern Family

-The real estate market in Hillcrest is primarily composed of single-family homes, with a limited number of multi-family properties.
-The market is competitive, reflecting the neighborhood's high desirability and its low turnover rate.
+The real estate market in Hillcrest is primarily composed of single-family homes, with a limited number of multi-family properties that help maintain its quiet character.

 Character-Filled and Accessible Properties